rauldelblanco/rauldelblanco/README.md

 # ¡Hey!
 I'm Raúl Fernández del Blanco 👋

-I'm a 20 years old Computer Science student at the University of A Coruña, currently working as an IT Support Specialist at Hispatel Soluciones SLU.
+I'm a 20 years old Computer Science student at the University of A Coruña.

 ## You can find me here: